 How an Attorney Can Help You with Your Aurora Work Accident Injury Claim

 If your employer has the appropriate insurance in place to cover the cost of your claim, it is highly likely that the insurance company will make attempts to limit its financial responsibility and if your employer is in violation of laws requiring it to make the proper provisions for its injured workers, you have the grounds needed to file a lawsuit.
 Many injured workers are unaware of their rights and allow their employers or insurance companies to push them around.
 Your payments may be delayed or you may be told that you are not entitled to the benefits that you deserve.

-Rosenfeld Injury Lawyers has extensive experience working through the many challenges that you may encounter during your claim.
+Our workers' compensation lawyers in Aurora have extensive experience working through the many challenges that you may encounter during your claim.
 For example, most workers are unaware that when an employer or insurance company delays payment or underpays an injured employee, they may be required to provide additional compensation to the worker as a punitive measure.
 We can use our knowledge of all applicable employment laws to ensure that you receive every last penny that the law requires your employer to provide.
 If they attempt to defraud you in any way, we have the legal knowledge and experience to take your case to court and earn a settlement in your favor.

-Contact us today to arrange a free consultation with one of our award-winning Aurora work injury attorneys and we will get to work immediately recovering all of the information needed to build your case and ensure you receive the maximum claim allowed.
+Contact us today to arrange a free consultation with one of our award-winning Aurora workers' comp attorneys and we will get to work immediately recovering all of the information needed to build your case and ensure you receive the maximum claim allowed.
 We pledge only to receive a fee for our services once we have succeeded in recovering the compensation you are owed and you will never be required to pay for our services unless we do.